 SECTION 13.
-A technical fall occurs when a wrestler has earned a 15-point advantage over the opponent.
-(See 5-3-b, 5-3-c and 5-4-c.)
+A technical fall terminates the match and occurs when a wrestler has earned a 15-point advantage over the opponent.
+A time-advantage point cannot be awarded until the third period has concluded.
+A wrestler earning a differential of 15 points during a match can lose only by committing an act of flagrant misconduct.
+(See 5-3-b, c and 5-4-c.)